-Mariners president Kevin Mather apologizes for comments - WTMJ
+Mariners President Kevin Mather apologizes for comments - WTMJ

 AP Sports Writer

-Seattle Mariners CEO and team president Kevin Mather apologized late Sunday night for comments made during a recent online event where he expressed opinions about organizational strategy, personnel moves and club finances.
+Seattle Mariners CEO and team President Kevin Mather has apologized for comments made during a recent online event where he expressed opinions about organizational strategy, personnel moves and club finances.

 Mather’s comments came in a speech to the Bellevue, Washington, Breakfast Rotary Club on Feb.
 5 and were posted online over the weekend.

 “I want to apologize to every member of the Seattle Mariners organization, especially our players and to our fans.
-There is no excuse for my behavior, and I take full responsibility for my terrible lapse in judgment,” Mather’s statement said.
+There is no excuse for my behavior, and I take full responsibility for my terrible lapse in judgment,” Mather said in a statement Sunday.
 “My comments were my own.
 They do not reflect the views and strategy of the Mariners baseball leadership who are responsible for decisions about the development and status of the players at all levels of the organization.”

 Mather continued, saying he’d been on the phone most of the day Sunday apologizing after the video was posted to YouTube and quickly drew attention on social media.